-- 1. Follow 2019 ASHRAE- Applications Handbook, chapter 8, table 7 for minimum Filtration Efficiency - Apply the highest Minimum Efficiency Reporting Value (MERV) filter for the HVAC units (local, central and DOAS) given limitations with increase pressure drop.
-MERV 13 is the recommended minimum, MERV 14 is preferred per Filtration and Disinfection Guidance consider HEPA filters in critical areas. - 2.
-Introduce terminal or portable, all electric HEPA/UV Machines in each classroom - Target highest achievable air change rate for units that will not generate excessive noise or negatively impact space air distribution - Ensure flow patterns maximize mixing of air in classrooms
+- 1. Follow 2019 ASHRAE- Applications Handbook, chapter 8, table 7 for minimum Filtration Efficiency - Apply the highest Minimum Efficiency Reporting Value (MERV) applicable for the HVAC units (local, central and DOAS).
+HEPA or MERV 13 is recommended minimum if equipment can accommodate pressure drop and MERV 14 is preferred.

+2. Introduce portable, all electric HEPA/UV Machines in each classroom

+- Guideline minimum of 2 Air rotations/hour - Ensure flow patterns maximize mixing of air in classrooms

-Operation and Scheduling Guideline for Existing HVAC Systems during the Pandemic
+Operation and Scheduling Guideline for Existing AHUs during the Pandemic

+1. Cooling and Heating equipment- Change the start of operation hours (e.g. change 6 am start to 4 am) and run DOAS

+- Cooling and Heating systems (Local, central)- Goal is to create a thermal lag and minimize HVAC operations when occupied - DOAS Systems Run DOAS units two hours before and after occupancy.

+2. Exhaust fans- Turn on 24/7 and run DOAS as make-up air

+- Only applies to school days not weekend operations - Goal is to flush the building with OA and positively pressurize the building

+3. Dedicated Outdoor Air Systems (DOAS) - Create "Minimum Transmission Sequence of Operation"

-- 1. Cooling and Heating equipment- Change the start of operation hours (e.g. change 6 am start to 4 am) and run DOAS - Cooling and Heating systems (Local, central)- Goal is to create a thermal lag and minimize HVAC operations when occupied - DOAS Systems Run DOAS units two hours before and after occupancy. - 2.
-Exhaust fans- Turn on when DOAS is running - Only applies to school days not weekend operations - · Goal is to flush the building with OA and positively pressurize the building - 3.
-Dedicated Outdoor Air Systems (DOAS) Create "Minimum Transmission Sequence of Operation" - DOAS Systems Operate in occupied mode (including normal or peak outside air rate introduced to each space) to achieve minimum of three air changes of equivalent clean air supply.
-In cases where calculations cannot readily be completed, operate systems as described above for minimum period of 2 hours prior to occupants re-entering building. - For DOAS units equipped with active, thermally operated desiccant dehumidifier, consult the manufacturer for safe operation. - For new installations, designer should designate a "Purge/Flush" mode for operations to minimize the virus transmission via HVAC systems.
+- DOAS Systems Run DOAS units two hours before and after occupancy as part of new DOAS sequence of Operation • - For DOAS units equipped with active, thermally operated desiccant dehumidifier, consult the manufacturer for safe operation. - For new installations, designer should designate a "Purge/Flush" mode for operations to minimize the virus transmission via HVAC systems.